hmm29/conversational-emotion-ai/docs/architecture.md

 # System Architecture

 ## Overview

-The Conversational Emotion AI is a sophisticated system that combines natural language processing with emotion analysis to create empathetic and context-aware conversations.
+The Conversational Emotion AI is a sophisticated enterprise-grade application that combines advanced natural language processing with emotion analysis to create empathetic and context-aware conversations.
 The architecture is designed to be modular, scalable, and maintainable.

 ## High-Level Architecture
 ```mermaid
 graph TD
     A[User] -->|Text Input| B[Streamlit UI]